Watsons Bay Baths

 The adjacent Teagardens provide shaded outdoor kiosk seating, views across to Sydney Harbour, toilets and change room facilities for people using the baths.

-Limited parking in Marine Parade
+Limited parking is available in Marine Parade.

 The first public swimming hole in Watsons Bay area was at Laing Point, located between Watsons Bay and Camp Cove, and was known as the 'Bogie Hole'.
 It was cut out of the rock by two Watsons Bay men, Jack Graham and Reg Norton around 1888 and proved a popular swimming spot.
 So popular that the pool was enlarged by the Council in 1895, and a dressing room built in 1898.
 Evidence of the bathing sheds no longer exists, however the excavated pool is still visible and is in use during the swimming season.

 The succession of pools built along and around the Watsons Bay area demonstrates the popularity of harbour pools as recreational facilities for locals and tourists during the early years of the twentieth century.
 The popularity of the pastime was enhanced by the increased interest in swimming as part of a healthy lifestyle and as a recreational sport.
 The competitions of the modern Olympiad and the notoriety of swimmers such as Tony Fenech, Frank Jordan and Dawn Fraser, helped raise the profile of the sport.